 With Skellige’s heavy reliance on Alchemy cards, meeting the condition on Crowmother is not very difficult.
 If we are able to draw Crowmother in Round 1, we can play it for 8 tempo with two instances of 4 carryover value.
 This is incredible value and worth the risk of playing a potentially weak gold card in later rounds if we are unable to draw the card early.
 We also gain two Crows on Deploy, which opens up some Beast synergies that we will discuss later.

-While these cards are not priority crafts (we would not recommend crafting them at all from the start), they do represent potential stop gap solutions as you seek to build up a more complete deck or may appear in finished decks down the line.
-With that in mind, be on the lookout for these cards in packs if you are looking to move into the Skellige faction.
+While these cards are not priority crafts (we would not recommend crafting them at all from the start), they do represent solid value as you seek to build up a more complete deck.
+Some may also find their way into refined deck lists.
+With that in mind, be on the lookout for these cards in kegs if you are looking to move into the Skellige faction.

 In addition to our main pieces, we need a strong Druid to target with Freya’s Blessing.
-Crow Clan Druid is our best option: it plays for 8 points if we have adjacent Beasts, which is not a difficult task in this deck.
-We can get this Beast “pocket” by using Crow Messenger to thin our deck and also set up our Crow Clan Druid.
-We need to fill our deck out with additional Alchemy cards to gain targets for Ermion in the early rounds (before we have units in our graveyard) and some of the best are Gigascorpion Decoction and Crow's-eye Rhizome.
-Some versions will utilize Axel Three-Eyes, but it is not found in all versions of the deck.
+Crow Clan Druid is our best option: it plays for 8 points if we have adjacent Beasts, which is not a difficult task in this deck if we are able to play Crowmother in an early round.
+We need to fill our deck out with additional Alchemy cards to gain targets for Ermion in the early rounds (before we have units in our graveyard) and one of the best is Gigascorpion Decoction.

-Summary: Ermion, Gedyneith, Crowmother ⇒ Crow Clan Druid, Crow Messenger, Gigascorpion Decoction, Crow's-eye Rhizome
+Summary: Gedyneith, Ermion, Crowmother, Gremist ⇒ Crow Clan Druid, Gigascorpion Decoction

 Syndicate is considered a more advanced faction and does not even feature a starter deck (though we provide one anyway, courtesy of Easha Dustfeather).
 As a result, crafting advice will be geared toward generating a “finished” deck and merely represents the basic progression of crafts the player should follow.
 Syndicate crafting is more suitable for intermediate players who have already built a comfortable collection and are capable of playing other factions while building up a Syndicate collection.